Our site is in Beta Live, we welcome your feedback to help us improve the site.

 |Paper||Medication leaflets, make-up leaflets|

-Remember we cannot currently recycle pump dispenser tops (like from hand soaps, face washes) or spray bottle tops (like from bathroom cleaner or shower cleaner).
-Please put these items in your green bin.
+Remember we cannot currently recycle pump dispenser tops (like from hand soaps and face washes) or spray bottle tops (like from bathroom cleaner or shower cleaner).
+Please put the pump in your green bin and the bottle in your blue bin.

 **Remember if you get medicines on prescription you should peel off the pharmacy label which may have your name and address on it and destroy it.